 Upon the student's return from an LOA, the student will be permitted to complete the coursework begun prior to the leave of absence.
+Students should meet with the finance personnel to ensure continuity of financial assistance where applicable.

 The institution will make every attempt to ensure that students can re-enter at the point at which their education was interrupted and will enable them to complete the coursework begun prior to the leave of absence request.
-However, if the institution recognizes that it will be unable to assure that a student can re-enter and complete the assignments begun prior to the leave of absence, under federal law the student's request for an LOA will have to be denied.
+However, if the institution recognizes that it will be unable to assure that a student can reenter and complete the assignments begun prior to the leave of absence, under federal law the student's request for an LOA will have to be denied.